SFPC/code-paper-scissors/readme.md

 **Homework**: short Kenya Hara reading and “Kill Math”

-## **Wednesday, Feb.
-6** • Class 3: Paper as an Interface on the world, Paper Gadgets (Kelli)
+## Wednesday, Feb.
+6 • Class 3: Paper as an Interface on the world, Paper Gadgets

+Kelli

 When tech is made physical it becomes radically accessible.
 In this class, we will discuss a multitude of wants that paper can make difficult abstractions tangible and help us observe the delicate physical forces of the world around us.

-## **Thursday, Feb.
-7** • Class 4: The Fundamentals of Pop-ups I (Simon)
+## Thursday, Feb.
+7 • Class 4: The Fundamentals of Pop-ups I

+Simon

 In this hands-on workshop, students will learn the essential structures of paper engineering and pop-ups by creating their own textbooks.
 They will then apply what they have learned towards designing and building their own pop-ups.
 During this section, students will be familiarized with the tools and techniques used in the field by building examples of mechanisms for themselves while gaining a basic understanding of pop-up book design.

-## **Friday, Feb.
-8** • Class 5: The Fundamentals of Pop-ups II (Simon) The History of paper and computers (Pam)
+## Friday, Feb.
+8 • Class 5: The Fundamentals of Pop-ups II (Simon) The History of paper and computers

+Pam

 In the second section of pop-up fundamentals, we will explore combinations of the different mechanisms learned at the start of the course.
-Pam will discuss the history of paper tape, punchcards, and paper computers.
+Pam will discuss the history of looms, paper tape, punchcards, and paper computers— and will discuss them in terms of information systems and cybernetics.

-## **Monday, Feb.
-11** • Class 6: Origami Design 2: tessellations, rigid folding, software (Robby)
+## Monday, Feb.
+11 • Class 6: Origami Design 2: tessellations, rigid folding, software

+Robby

 This class will be covered in three parts.
 The first section is all about the hard parts of origami, beginning with the frontiers of origami: curved creases and crumpling.
 We'll discuss what makes this hard and and why there are unsolved problems.
 Discuss what *is* easily solvable leads us into origami software and we'll take a look under the hood of Rabbit Ear.
 Again, we'll look at some difficult problems in origami software and what makes them hard.
 We'll end this section with a demonstration of how to create a crease pattern in code and render it in Origami Simulator.